 • Always test your carpet cleaning solution before using it to ensure that it will not damage the carpet.

-• Always use a white cloth to remove stains.
-Never use coloured cloths because the colour may transfer to the carpet.
+• Always use white cloth to remove stains.
+Never use coloured clothes because the colour may transfer to the carpet.

 • Always blot, don’t scrub.